-Intercultural Pragmatic Interactional Competence (IPIC) Assessment
+Intercultural, Pragmatic, and Interactional Competence (IPIC)

 - Levels: High school, university

-- Languages: Korean and Spanish
+- Languages: Chinese, Spanish

 At CASLS, we believe language is more than vocabulary and grammar.
 Our curriculum materials help students learn how to understand context, create the meanings they intend, and build relationships with speakers of other languages.
 These functions of language are difficult to assess, which is why we’ve dedicated our efforts to developing an intercultural assessment.

 Our Intercultural, Pragmatic, and Interactional Competence (IPIC) framework helps assess students’ abilities to use the target language appropriately in multilingual interactions.
 It is the first assessment of its kind to combine intercultural, pragmatic, and interactional constructs.